Kitting and Assembly Services for Ecommerce Brands: What Actually Scales

 Operationally, it is more consequential than that.

 For growing brands, **kitting and assembly services** are usually where fulfillment stops being a basic pick-pack-ship function and starts becoming a workflow-control problem.
-Once you introduce bundles, subscription inserts, promotional packs, launch kits, retail prep, or custom packaging, the warehouse is no longer just moving inventory.
+Once you introduce bundles, promotional packs, launch kits, retail prep, or custom packaging, the warehouse is no longer just moving inventory.
 It is producing a packaged outcome.

-That difference matters.
+That difference matters a lot.

-I believe many brands underestimate how quickly assembly work can distort labor, inventory accuracy, and shipping speed.
+Many brands underestimate how quickly assembly work can distort labor, inventory accuracy, and shipping speed.
 A normal order flow can tolerate some looseness.
 Kitting usually cannot.
 If the process is unclear, the same error repeats across an entire run.

 ## What Kitting and Assembly Services Actually Include